-These rules flag ElastiCache clusters that are running on-demand when reserved node pricing would save you money.
+These rules flag ElastiCache clusters that are idle or running on-demand when reserved node pricing would save you money.

 | Rule ID | Scan Type | Name |